Ventilation and Schools: Three Key Things You Need to Know

 https://twitter.com/KashPrime/status/1298282151201447936/photo/1

-Measuring air flows is great, but where systems are found deficient - who's going to do that work, when are they going to do it, with what budget, to what standard, and what about hazard mitigation (whoops!
+Measuring air flows is great, but where systems are found deficient - who’s going to do that work, when are they going to do it, with what budget, to what standard, and what about hazard mitigation (whoops!
 Who could foresee finding asbestos wrapped ducts/pipes/plaster in old schools, lead paint, etc.)?
+This is where air conditioning engineers come into play, ensuring that the HVAC system is installed and maintained to the highest standards for optimal performance and air quality.

 When we talk about indoor air quality in building science, there are three primary ways to create and maintain a healthy indoor environment: elimination (source control of air and moisture-borne pollutants), ventilation (dilution of pollutants), and filtration.
-Our best chance at creating safe interior spaces is to make the actual spaces as safe as possible, restrict the occupancy based on room area and actual, measured ventilation rates, control for humidity, and then reinforce the importance of occupant behaviour: distance/PPE, hand washing and room sanitizing.

 ***NOTE: BHE specializes in building science in the residential arena, but the physics of what is going on are the same, regardless of the building.